 Examines the fundamental molecular, cellular and genetic principles characterizing plants and animals.
 Includes cell structure and function, and the metabolic processes of respiration, and photosynthesis, as well as cell reproduction and basic concepts of heredity.
 The course includes laboratory experience.
+This is a statewide Guaranteed Transfer course in the GT-SC1 category.
 (Contact hours - 90)